1jour1vin

 About the estate:

-The château, owned by the Portalis family since 1752, is currently managed by Cyrille, who continues the house style.
-The next generation is already stepping up, with Edouard, who already works with his father, and Etienne.
-The advanced age of the vines (over 35 years old on average) and low yields produce wines that, although they need time, are often worthy of the greatest.
-Unappreciated and harsh in their youth—the harvest is not destemmed—they are often splendid and of great pedigree after 15 or 20 years of aging.
+The château, owned by the Portalis family since 1752, is currently managed by Cyrille, who carries on the family tradition.
+The next generation is stepping up, with Edouard—who already works alongside his father—and Etienne.
+The advanced age of the vines (over 35 years old, on average) and the low yields produce wines that, even if they require time, are often worthy of the greatest.
+Unapproachable and harsh in their youth—the grapes are not destemmed—they are often splendid and of great character after 15 or 20 years of aging.
 A second wine, Le Lys, is now offered by the estate.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France